As Cosenza is home for a year, then why not start enjoying this city and revel in Christmas festivities, Calabrese

 The gorgeous Tyrrhenian Sea’s coastline on one side and mountain view vistas on the other, graces the drive back to Cosenza.

 About a month ago we met a very sweet lady in Cosenza’s Angelo Azzurro café.

 Overheard speaking English – not common here – we received a kind invitation to visit at their house in Rogliano on the 28th December.

 Amazing how a random five-minute conversation with a total stranger found us catching the train from Cosenza to Rogliano, on somewhat of a mystery tour.

 Our host picked all four of us up in a little Fiat Panda and off we chugged up the long winding road, huging the steep hill.

 What a lovely way to spend a few hours with locals and their friends – another travelling couple that live in Australia, but wandering the globe.

 Travellers always have so much to talk about and especially over wine, cheese, and wonderful Italian delicacies.
 The simple things in life are the best.

 After the drive back to town, we wandered around Rogliano before the train to Cosenza arrived – a wonderful afternoon.

 A pizza at our fave Pizzeria L’Antica Tavernetta in the Old Town – always excellent and inexpensive – a stroll back to the apartment, movie, and drinks finished off another very lovely day in Calabria.

 Today a longer drive with our guests, heading south this time along the pretty Calabrian coast and the Tyrrhenian Sea to Tropea.

-Apart from Tropea’s beach, which hoards of locals congregate to in the summer, this town is famous nationally for its red onions.
+Besides the beach in Tropea, which hordes of locals congregate to in the summer, this town is famous nationally for its red onions.

 The coastal drive after Lamezia Terme airport is quite special and although the day is somewhat freezing – snowed on our evening’s return trip – Tropea is beautiful.